friedelschoen/outdated-pkgs.fish/README.md

 	. $HOME/.config/fish/packages.fish
 	```

+## Compatibility

+Currently macOS (brew), Void Linux (xbps) and Arch Linux (pacman) is supported.

+But to be honest, just google how to get the amount of outdated packages for *your* package manager and insert it into the `packages.fish`

-# Licensing
+## Licensing

-It's licensed to the conditions of the ZLib-License, so nobody can complain to not have a LICENSE!
+Everything is licensed under the conditions of the ZLib-License, so nobody can complain about not having a LICENSE!

+> *made with love and cat-memes*